21+ Best Countries To Teach Abroad

 3) Dubai – Highest salary

 Teaching in Dubai is lucrative.
-You’re paid a high salary and have numerous expenses taken care for you entice teachers to work in Dubai.
+You’re paid a high salary and have numerous expenses taken care of.
+You entice teachers to work in Dubai.
 The catch?
-Dubai requires teachers to have a few years of experience as an ESL teacher as well as a formal background in education.
+Dubai requires teachers to have a few years of experience as an ESL teacher and a formal education background.

-Dubai is the place you go for two or more years (contracts are for 2 years) if you have a family or if you’re wanting to save thousands of dollars each month for investment.
+Dubai is where you go for two or more years (contracts are for two years) if you have a family or want to save thousands of dollars each month for investment.
 Of all the countries on the list, the middle east consistently pays the most.
-You’ll be working at a private school either as a teacher or in an administrative role depending on your background.
+Depending on your background, you’ll be working at a private school either as a teacher or in an administrative role.

-Dubai is also the city of the future, an amazing place to visit but not live long term.
+Dubai is also the city of the future, a fantastic place to visit but not live long term.
 It’s a country filled with malls and modernity.
-You may get quickly bored with the area as well as this weird dichotomy between the locals and foreign expats.
-If you like to drink you may have an issue in Dubai as well.
-Alchohol is not illegal in Dubai, it is just strictly regulated.
-You as an expat may only purchase such drinks from licensed vendors only.
+You may get quickly bored with the area and this weird dichotomy between the locals and foreign expats.
+If you like to drink, you may also have an issue in Dubai.
+Alcohol is not illegal in Dubai; it is just strictly regulated.
+As an expat, you may only purchase such drinks from licensed vendors.

 Pros: